ebzzry/ebzzry.github.io/en/src/retrospect.md

 At one point, someone knocked on my door—it was regret.
 Despite his seemingly pitiful state, I declined to let him in, no matter how persistent he was.
-I knew that the moment I let him in, he’d feel immediately welcome for himself, and feel comfortable around the place, as if it was his, in the first place.
+I knew that the moment I let him in, he’d feel immediately welcome for himself, and feel comfortable around the place, as if it was his.
 Every time he knocked on my door, he asked if he was welcome.
 I boldly said _“No.”_, every single time.
 I would have told myself that had I not done it, I would have not experienced the pain.
 This is wrong in many ways, because had I not done it, I wouldn’t be there in the first place, to ask that question.
 The ability to ask that question was a testimony to the experience.
 Hindsight is 20/20.

 I have frequently heard the phrase _“You shouldn’t have given your everything.”_ That may have worked for them.
 That may have worked for their methods, but definitely not for me.
 Why?
 Because you